 If we deliver to you outside the State of Michigan we will not collect the State of Michigan sales tax.
 You will pay your own states tax when you register your new vehicle.
 If your state does not have a sales tax, then lucky you.

 What do I do when I get the title or certificate of origin?

 All you have to do is take the documents and statement of sales taxes paid to your Department of Motor Vehicles to register your LSV/MSV.
 You will have to pay the normal registration fees.
-If your state sales tax is higher than Michigan’s tax, you will pay the difference when you get your plates.

 We are a Government entity, Nonprofit School, Nonprofit Hospital, or Church.
 Are we responsible for Michigan Sales Tax?